 IPC-6013

-IPC-6013 standard provides the qualification and performance specification for flex PCBs.
-The current version is IPC 6013E published in 2021.
-This standard supersedes a number of previous IPC standards, including the original IPC-6013 from 1998.
+The IPC-6013 standard provides the qualifications and performance specifications for flex PCBs.
+The current version is IPC 6013E, published in 2021.
+This standard supersedes several previous IPC standards, including the original IPC-6013 from 1998.
 It specifies many different test methods for flex PCBs, including thermal, bend, and impedance testing.
 This standard also includes quality assurance provisions such as sample test coupons, guidelines for acceptance, and quality conformance tests.

 IPC-600

-This standard specifies the acceptability criteria for all classes of rigid, flex, and rigid-flex boards through visual interpretations.
-It provides graphical illustrations of the negotiable and non-admissible conditions that are externally or internally observed on the manufactured flex boards.
-The latest version is IPC 600 K released in 2020.
+This standard specifies the acceptability criteria for all rigid, flex, and rigid-flex board classes through visual interpretations.
+It illustrates the negotiable and non-admissible conditions externally or internally observed on the manufactured flex boards.
+The latest version is IPC 600 K, which was released in 2020.

 IPC-A-610 and IPC/ EIA J-STD001

-IPC/EIA J-STD001 standard gives the requirements for soldered electrical and electronic assemblies.
+IPC/EIA J-STD001 standard gives soldered electrical and electronic assembly requirements.

 6. Know the factors that affect the cost and turn-time of your flex PCB